0yqc/pi_art/README.md

 - `pi.txt` The decimal points of pi

 ## Output
-The output will be written to `./output.txt`, this file will be completly overwritten.
+The output will be written to `./output.txt`, this file will be completly overwritten, an example is visible on this repo.